Table of Contents

-Seaming: Seaming is a method of metalworking in which the rim of a sheet metal is turned over to itself.
+Seaming: Seaming is a method of metalworking in which the rim of sheet metal is turned over to itself.
 Seaming connects two substances’ sides.
-Seams are widely used on canned goods, amusement parking cars, steel roofing (with a roof seamer) or industrial sectors in the food industry.
+Seams are widely used on canned goods, amusement parking cars, steel roofing (with a roof seamer), or industrial sectors in the food industry.

 Squaring Shears: For slicing or squaring sheet metal, squaring shears are used.
 They could be powered by foot and controlled by power.
 Squaring shears are a static blade attached to a mattress and a handheld blade attached to a crosshead.

 Piercing and Blanking: The shearing blades on the sides of a punch take the form of open, curved lines and fall.
 Any form of hydraulic press normally perforates and blanches.
 The part cut out in piercing is the waste and the remainder of the strip becomes the perfect piece of work.
 The punched out in blanking is the perfect piece of work and unused attributes are placed on the line.